romanenkova95/InDiD/README.md

 # TSAD

-We are still working on improvement and clearance our code.
+We are still working on the improvement and clearance of our code.
 The final version will appear here soon.

 The final version of the code is available for:
 - [x] Loss calculation